chadmcrowell/linux-docker/README.md

 #### CHALLENGE 5

 - Create a new cgroup, using cgroups limit the memory allowed for a container
 - create a new namespace in UTS and PID.
-The the root filesystem for the system.
+The root filesystem for the system.

 ```bash